FairwindsOps/polaris/CONTRIBUTING.md

         1. stable/polaris/README.md
         2. stable/polaris/Chart.yaml
         3. stable/polaris/values.yaml
-    2. Make any additional changes necessary (e.g. new RBAC permissions)
+    2. Make any necessary changes to the chart to support the new version of Polaris (e.g. new RBAC permissions)
+    3. **Don't merge yet!**
 2. Create a PR for this repo
     1. Regenerate the deployment files.
 Assuming you've cloned the charts repo to `~/charts`:
         1. `helm template ~/charts/stable/polaris/ --name polaris --namespace polaris --set templateOnly=true > deploy/dashboard.yaml`